How to apply serum like a pro – plus the best serums to tryPosted on March 7, 2022 Written by: 100% PURE ®

 DON’T store your serums in extreme hot or cold

 Some serums – especially those containing retinol and vitamin C – can be rendered impotent or unstable when exposed to certain conditions.
-For this reason, it’s a good idea to store your serums in a cool, dry place away from direct sunlight.
+For this reason, one of the important considerations when it comes to how to apply serum is temperature.
+It’s a good idea to store your serums in a cool, dry place away from direct sunlight.